-(B) Compressed breathing air must meet at least the requirements for Grade D breathing air described in ANSI/Compressed Gas Association Commodity Specification for Air, G-7.1-1989, to include:
+(B) Compressed breathing air must meet at least the requirements for Grade D breathing air described in

-(i) Oxygen content (v/v) of 19.5 - 23.5 percent;
+ANSI/Compressed Gas Association Commodity Specification for Air, G-7.1-1989, to include:

-(ii) Hydrocarbon (condensed) content of 5 milligrams per cubic meter of air or less;
+(i) Oxygen content (v/v) between 19.5 and 23.5 percent;

-(iii) Carbon monoxide (CO) content of 10 ppm or less;
+(ii) Hydrocarbon (condensed) content of no more than 5 milligrams per cubic meter of air;

-(iv) Carbon dioxide content of 1,000 ppm or less; and
+(iii) Carbon monoxide (CO) content of no more than 10 ppm;

-(v) Lack of noticeable odor.
+(iv) Carbon dioxide content of no more than 1,000 ppm; and

-NOTE: Do not fill your own air vessels unless they and the contents meet all the requirements of this standard
+(v) No noticeable odor.

-(b) Do not use compressed oxygen in respirators that previously held compressed air.
+NOTE: Do not fill your own air vessels unless they and the contents meet all the requirements of this standard.

-(c) The employer must ensure that the oxygen concentrations more than 23.5 percent are used only in equipment designed for oxygen service or distribution.
+(b) Do not use compressed oxygen in atmosphere-supplied respirators that previously held compressed air.

-(d) The employer must ensure that cylinders to supply breathing air to respirators meet the following requirements:
+(c) The employer must ensure that oxygen concentrations more than 23.5 percent are used only in equipment designed for oxygen service or distribution.

-(A) Cylinders must comply with the Shipping Container Specification Regulations of the Department of Transportation (49 CFR part 173 and part 178);
+(d) The employer must ensure that cylinders to supply breathing air to respirators meet the following requirements:(A) Cylinders are tested and maintained as prescribed in the Shipping Container Specification Regulations of the Department of Transportation (49 CFR part 180);